ooawagaeri/tp/docs/UserGuide.md

 ### Send mail: `mail`

 Constructs an email to send to a customer of a specified job.
+This command also generates a `mailto:` hyperlink to mail the email to a customer of a specified job.

 Format: `mail j/JOB_INDEX t/TEMPLATE_INDEX`